slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

     name: Stallguard result
     lambda: return id(driver)->read_register(TMC2209_SG_RESULT);

-    // Read microstep selection index (register field) into a sensor.
-This is an index like 0,1,2,3,...
+    // Read microstep selection index into a sensor.
+This is a binary exponent like 0,1,2,3,... and microsteps can be calculated like 2**<exponent>
   - platform: template
     name: Microstep selection index
     lambda: return id(driver)->read_field(TMC2209_MRES_FIELD);